militiaspack/PrimitiveTribe/Game Ideas.md

 Buildings

-fight for resources for each night
+fight for resources such as leather/wood etc

-certain amount of resources needed to survive till next day

 co-op?

-Taming Animals
+Taming Animals to aid you in hunting animals

-Options on main menu
+Options on main menu such as sound

-Research system
+Research system such as the wheel and fire

 Create your cave man/ woman

-Workshop?

-Big open area/terrian
+Big open area/terrian for village buildings

-Better Art
+Better game Art